Bruno (footballer, born 1984): Release and re-arrest

-In February 2017, after Fernandes had served just six years and seven months in prison, his lawyers filed a petition of habeas corpus because of the slow processing of an appeal request.
+In February 2017, after Bruno had served six years and seven months in prison, his lawyers filed a petition of habeas corpus because of the slow processing of an appeal request.
 The petition was granted by the minister of the STF Marco Aurélio Mello and Bruno was released from jail pending an appeal.
 After his release, Bruno immediately received a number of contract offers and he accepted that from Boa Esporte Clube.
 Samudio's mother's suit demanding Bruno's return to prison because he posed a threat to her grandson was unsuccessful.
-In a media interview, de Souza said:
+In a media interview, Bruno said:

-What happened, happened.
-I made a mistake, a serious one, but mistakes happen in life -- I'm not a bad guy.
-People tried to bury my dreams because of one mistake, but I asked God for forgiveness, so I'm carrying on with my career, dude.
+What happened had happened.
+I made a mistake, a serious one, but mistakes happen in life. [...]
+I'm not a bad guy.
+People tried to bury my dreams because of one mistake, yet I asked God for forgiveness so I'm carrying on with my career, dude.

 In April 2017, Brazil's supreme court ordered his re-arrest because the defence's legal team themselves were partly to blame for the delays in his appeal, and Bruno was imprisoned again.

 Partial house arrest

 In July 2019, Bruno was released from prison to serve in a "semi-open" program for the rest of his sentence, where he could work or train in the day, while being under house arrest at night.
 The program was intended to have him return to jail each night, but Varginha Prison's inadequate facilities to accommodate the coming and going of detainees led to Bruno enjoying house arrest instead.
+In January 2023, a judge in the state of Rio de Janeiro granted Bruno release on licence.

+Personal life

+Bruno's son with Eliza Samudio, Bruno Samudio de Souza (or Bruninho), is also a goalkeeper who currently plays for Botafogo's youth team and has represented Brazil at youth level.